LieslW/data-structures-and-algorithms/python/docs/code-challenges/graph-depth-first/README.md

 ## Approach & Efficiency

-For this challenge, first verified any matches within list and graph.
-Then checked neighbors and then incremented cost by edge's weight.
-However, if any of these steps were not verified, it returned false.
+This challenge's code uses a recursive method that takes the index of the node and list.
+It recurses through the nodes, marking some as visited, unvisited, and current.
-The Big O Notation for this challenge is O(N^2) for time and O(N) for space.
+The Big O Notation for this challenge is O(N) for both time and space.

 ## Solution